NANCY SESSOMS, OWNER, E-RYT 500

-Nancy started her training in 2012, has taught over 2,500 hours and in January 2020 earned the designation of E-RYT 500.
+Nancy started her training in 2012, teaching in 2013 and in January 2020 earned the designation of E-RYT 500.
 Nancy is certified by Dr. Loren Fishman to teach his 12 pose program for osteoporosis.

 Nancy believes that each class belongs to the participant.
 She cultivates an atmosphere where each individual is challenged, yet comfortable, in his or her poses.
 She understands that every person is unique and that there are many reasons for participating in yoga.
 Whether it is to improve one’s overall health, for socialization, or to find those pockets of tranquility in a busy life, she is there to help guide you along your path as you discover yoga’s healing powers and what it means to you.